flimflam-austin/hugo-cms-test/content/quick_reads/20200225-katherine-johnson/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      ## _“Follow your passion.
-Whatever you’re doing, do your best at all times
+      <div><h2><em>“Follow your passion.
+Whatever you’re doing, do your best at
-      and make it as correct as possible_.”
+      all times and make it as correct as possible</em>.”</h2><p></p></div>
     citation: KATHERINE JOHNSON
     _key: 99e21fcbb5b1
   - order: 1
     useCheckmark: false
     body: >-
-      At 101, Katherine Johnson, the former NASA mathematician and “human computer” who helped develop human spaceflight in America, died Monday.
+      <div><p>At 101, Katherine Johnson, the former NASA mathematician and
+      “human computer” who helped develop human spaceflight in America, died Monday.</p><ul><li>For her contributions to science, technology,

-      * For her contributions to science, technology, engineering, and mathematics, she was awarded the Presidential Medal of Freedom in 2015.

-      * She was depicted in the 2016 film “Hidden Figures” about how black women mathematicians impacted the Space Race in the 1960s.
+      engineering, and mathematics, she was awarded the Presidential Medal of Freedom in 2015.</li><li>She was depicted in the 2016 film “Hidden Figures” about how black women mathematicians impacted the Space Race in the 1960s.</li></ul></div>
     _key: d523e51b2e2b
   - order: 2
     useCheckmark: false
     body: >-
-      “She was an American hero and her pioneering legacy will never be forgotten.”
+      <div><p>“She was an American hero and her pioneering legacy will never be

-      NASA Administrator James Bridenstine.
+      forgotten.”</p><p>NASA Administrator James Bridenstine.
 Johnson was born in 1918 in West Virginia and became one of the first African-American students to enroll in a graduate program in the state in the 1930s.
 For decades, professionally and personally she confronted segregation.
-She returned to work in the 1950s after giving birth to 3 daughters and worked at NASA for more than 30 years.
+She returned to work in the 1950s after giving birth to 3 daughters and worked at NASA for more than 30 years.</p></div>
     _key: 605da63eb5a9
   - order: 3
     useCheckmark: false
     body: >-
-      “Get the girl.
-If she says they’re good, then I’m ready to go.”
+      <div><p>“Get the girl.
+If she says they’re good, then I’m ready to

-      Astronaut John Glenn purportedly said this to NASA engineers who wanted Johnson to personally double check the work of computers that would track his flight as the first American to orbit the earth.
+      go.”</p><p>Astronaut John Glenn purportedly said this to NASA engineers who wanted Johnson to personally double check the work of computers that would track his flight as the first American to orbit the earth.</p></div>
     _key: 3343eb49b668
   - order: 4
     useCheckmark: true
     body: >-
-      Earlier this month, NASA marked the return of astronaut Christina Koch, who set the record for the longest spaceflight by a woman after spending 328 days on the International Space Station.
-America prepares to meet the goal of putting a woman on the moon by 2024.
+      <div><p>Earlier this month, NASA marked the return of astronaut Christina
+      Koch, who set the record for the longest spaceflight by a woman after spending 328 days on the International Space Station.
+America prepares to meet the goal of putting a woman on the moon by 2024.</p><p><br></p></div>
     citation: VIEW SOURCES
     _key: 316b13b88966